fundacionctic/connector-building-blocks/README.md

 | **Consumer Pull** | The consumer pulls data from the provider by sending HTTP requests to the provider’s data plane public API.
 The provider proxies these requests to the mock API. |

 > Please note that the examples below are run in the Consumer VM, which can be accessed by running `vagrant ssh consumer`.

+### Prerequisites

+* [VirtualBox](https://www.virtualbox.org/wiki/Downloads): a popular virtualization product.
+* [Vagrant](https://developer.hashicorp.com/vagrant/downloads): a command line tool for managing virtual machines.

+You just need to download and install the releases for your operating system.
+Vagrant should be able to find and use the [VirtualBox provider](https://developer.hashicorp.com/vagrant/docs/providers/virtualbox) automatically.

+There are no other prerequisites, as Vagrant will take care of installing all the necessary dependencies inside the virtual machines.

 ### Consumer Pull